-Suzanne Chiodo commenced the DPhil in Law at Oxford in October 2017.
+Suzanne Chiodo is a Stipendiary Lecturer in Law at Oriel and commenced the DPhil in Law in October 2017.

 Before beginning her doctorate, Suzanne was a class actions lawyer at Rochon Genova LLP in Toronto.
 She completed her LLM in December 2016, supported by funding from the Social Sciences and Humanities Research Council (SSHRC) and numerous other sources.
 Her first legal monograph, arising from her LLM thesis on the history of the Ontario Class Proceedings Act, will be published by Irwin Law in summer 2018.